The Best (and Worst) Dog Boots

 Pawtectors are available in five sizes, from XS (1.75”) to XL (3.75”).
 They slip on easily, and are available in black or red.
 At $17 to $22, depending on size, they are no bargain.

 Note: This product bears the ASPCA Seal Of Approval, but don’t let that influence your decision.
-(See “What’s a Seal of Approval Worth,” WDJ, October 2000.)
+(See "Nonprofit Animal Welfare Groups - Competition for Donation Dollars is Fierce” for more about the Seal of Approval (WDJ, October 2000.)

-But our absolute scorn is reserved for the Dog Boots made by Four Paws Products Ltd. of Hauppauge, New York.
+But our absolute scorn is reserved for the boots made by Four Paws Products Ltd. of Hauppauge, New York.
 Modeled on “people” boots, this product hardly fits a dog’s foot and ankle anatomy and the strap cannot be tightened enough to stay on.
 They are essentially “dress up” boots – something you would put on a doll-like dog you hold in your arms.
 The boots are available in five sizes, XS (1.5”) to XL (3.5”), and available in red or black.
 The price is low, but entirely too high for a product that is totally useless.
-How this product continues to stay on the market, except as a gag gift, is beyond us.

 -By Pat Miller